The Most Dangerous Jobs: Work That Might Kill You, Maim You, or Make You Sick

 You'll go beyond the typical "most dangerous jobs" list.
 After all, this subject begs to be seen from multiple angles.
 Here's a breakdown of the main sections:

-- The 20 most dangerous jobs in America (based on civilian fatalities)
+- The top 20 most dangerous jobs in America (based on civilian deaths)

 - The most dangerous jobs in the world (non-military)